kapil11389/Counting-Fingers/README.md

 # CNN Counting-Fingers
 A CNN deep learning model that counts the number of fingers held up by the hand using Keras , TensorFlow as backend and OpenCV

-The Model surpisingly gives correct results on the combination of fingers held never seen by it.

 # Requirments

 Python 3.5+ , Keras 2+ , Tensorflow 2+, OpenCV 4.3+